 The Corporate Governance and Compensation Committee relies on the knowledge and experience of its members to set appropriate levels of compensation for NEOs.
-When determining NEO compensation, the Corporate Governance and Compensation Committee uses all data available to it to ensure that such compensation is set at a level that is both commensurate with the size of the Corporation, responsibilities of the particular NEO and retention of the NEOs, who are considered by the Corporate Governance and Compensation Committee does not engage in benchmarking for the purpose of establishing compensation levels relative to any predetermined level and does not compare its compensation to a specific peer group of companies.
+When determining NEO compensation, the Corporate Governance and Compensation Committee uses all data available to it to ensure that such compensation is set at a level that is both commensurate with the size of the Corporation, responsibilities of the particular NEO and retention of the NEOs, who are considered by the Corporate Governance and Compensation Committee to be essential to the success of the Corporation.
+In reviewing comparative data, the Corporate Governance and Compensation Committee does not engage in benchmarking for the purpose of establishing compensation levels relative to any predetermined level and does not compare its compensation to a specific peer group of companies.
 The Corporate Governance and Compensation package (including salary and awards of stock options) and recommends the NEOs' compensation packages.
 In determining whether and how many stock options will be granted, the Corporation does not use any formal objectives, criteria or analyses in reaching such determinations; however, consideration is given to the amount and terms of outstanding stock options.